clone-magic/party-games/README.md

 - Hint system (reveals a letter or definition)
 - 6 wrong guesses allowed
 - Win bonus: +1 point
-- Clean SVG drawing (no background, no glow)

 #### 🤥 Truth & Lie
 - Random facts from your custom data bank